Easy Christmas Crafts for Kids

 Personalized Christmas Ornament

-Any ornament can be customized in seconds with a name or Christmas message using simple letter stickers found at crafts stores.
-Add holiday stickers along with the name for a creative touch to these Christmas crafts for kids to make.
+Your kids can customize an ornament in seconds with a name or Christmas message.
+Simply use letter stickers found at crafts stores.
+Add holiday stickers along with the name for a creative touch to these Christmas crafts for kids.

 Paint Stick Snowflake Wreath